mindkin/hourfleet/docs/zapier.md

 Then, probably the most important part is to define the "Message Text" that is going to be posted to your slack channel.

-In this section, you can create a message and substitute any of the fields that are included in a user's notification into the message.
+You choose the format and data in the message.
+You can substitute any of the fields that are included in a user's notification into the message.
 Simply select them from the dropdown on the right side of the "Message Text" field.

+In this case you can see we have chosen the message: `[Resource ID] was notified of [Event ID] at [Event Created Date Utc]`

+These are just some of the fields you can select.
+See the next section below for an explanation of those fields

 Finally save your changes.
 And Zapier will send a test notification to your slack channel so that you can see the result.
 You can always come back and change the settings to get what you need.